StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 All of these are new entries.
 Some may have preexisting non-conforming entries, but that's not documented here.
 Plover has a wonderful lookup tool you can use to find those entries ;)

 "PHAO\*EUF": "might’ve", /added
+"SH*ES": "she’s", /added, even though I prefer `SHAOE` for "shoes", `SHES` is already "she is" by default, so might as well add this.
+"THAO*ERS", "these're",

 # Brief pair entries where just one half of the pair was changed